 NOT pattern outputs are inverted versions of pattern outputs.
 When Pattern1 OUT is true, NOT Pattern1 OUT is false, and visa versa.
-For each of the eight NOT pattern outputs, select assigned ( 1 ) or not assigned ( - ) for each logic output and internal Matrix signal.
+For each of the eight NOT pattern outputs, select assigned () or not assigned () for each logic output and internal Matrix signal.
 During a Test, the assigned signals are true whenever the corresponding pattern does not match actual signals.
 If Pattern1 does not match, then the assigned signals of NOT Pattern1 OUT, are true.
 When there is a match, an assigned signal is false, only if no other output events or pattern outputs are assigned to the same signal.

-NOT State 1 OUT to NOT State 8 OUT
+NOT State1 OUT to NOT State8 OUT

-NOT state outputs are inverted versions of state outputs.
-When State1 OUT is true, NOT State1 OUT is false, and visa versa.
-For each of the eight NOT state outputs, select assigned ( 1 ) or not assigned ( - ) for each logic output and internal Matrix signal.
+For each of the eight NOT state outputs, select assigned (1) or not assigned (1) for each logic output and internal Matrix signal.
 During a Test, the assigned signals are true whenever the State Machine is not in the corresponding state.
 If the State Machine is not in State1, then the assigned signals of NOT State1 OUT are true.
 When the State Machine is in State1, an assigned signal is false, only if no other output events or state outputs are assigned to the same signal.